methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-13-lab-laptop.md

 ---
   title: Lab Laptop
   date: 2012-10-13 11:31:42
-excerpt: "I now have my HP EliteBook 8570w laptop.
-This laptop is going to be my mobile lab for demo's and training.
-It is an Intel I7 with 32GB of Ram.
-Going to..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I now have my HP EliteBook 8570w laptop.
 This laptop is going to be my mobile lab for demo's and training.
 It is an Intel I7 with 32GB of Ram.